 Design and Project Coordinator

 Leah is a designer, maker and rabble-rouser with a degree in architecture from Northeastern University.
-She approaches design through an interdisciplinary lens; her experience includes design, drafting, carpentry and woodworking in the private sector, and affordable housing research and development in the public sector.
+She approaches design through an interdisciplinary lens; her experience includes design, drafting, carpentry and woodworking in the private sector, and affordable housing research and development in the non-profit sector.
 At Just Housing she develops and supports solutions to local issues at the intersection of housing equity, environmental injustice and the green-collar workforce.
 Whether in the studio, the shop or the job site, Leah is excited and driven by her unanswered questions and (not-so) secretly hopes that they will never fully be answered.

 It’s rare that something extraordinary happens in isolation.
 Just Housing SBC would like to acknowledge the people and organizations without whom we couldn’t succeed in our quest to develop and deliver something extraordinary.

 Thank you to our allies, collaborators and supporters:

 Greg Gilbert.
 As co-founder of Green New Deal Homes SBC (now renamed Just Housing SBC), Greg believed in our ideas and the concept of a public benefit corporation, and threw his energy into its inception and start-up.

 The Entrepreneur Fund, for providing an early loan and grants, and for ongoing encouragement.
 When Mike Lattery responded to our business plan with the words “I want one of these homes,” we knew we were on the right track.

 Jonna Korpi and the UMD Office of Sustainability, for partnering with us to offer student interns the opportunity to participate in research and projects to support the advancement of zero net energy homes.

 Jeff Curtes at Auer Steel, for his ongoing contributions as an industry ally.

 The Minnesota Center for Energy and the Environment, for providing technical assistance to aid our “proof of concept.”